Gallo-Roman religion

-Gallo-Roman religion is a fusion of the traditional religious practices of the Gauls, who were originally Celtic speakers, and the Roman and Hellenistic religions introduced to the region under Roman Imperial rule.
+Gallo-Roman religion is a fusion of the traditional religious practices of the Gauls, who were originally Gaulish language speakers, and the Roman and Hellenistic religions introduced to the region under Roman Imperial rule.
 It was the result of selective acculturation.

 Deities

 In some cases, Gaulish deity names were used as epithets for Roman deities, and vice versa, as with Lenus Mars or Jupiter Poeninus.
 In other cases, Roman gods were given Gaulish female partners – for example, Mercury was paired with Rosmerta and Sirona was partnered with Apollo.
 In at least one case – that of the equine goddess Epona – a native Celtic goddess was also adopted by Romans.
+Mother goddesses, who were probably fertility deities, retained their importance in Gallo-Roman religion; their cults were spread throughout Gaul.
+Epigraphic evidence suggests a triad of mother goddesses was particularly important in Gallo-Roman society.

 The Jupiter Column was a distinctive type of religious monument from Roman Gaul and Germania, combining an equestrian Jupiter overcoming a giant (or sometimes Jupiter enthroned) with panels depicting many other deities.

 Eastern mystery religions penetrated Gaul early on.
 These included the cults of Orpheus, Mithras, Cybele, and Isis.
-The imperial cult, centred primarily on the numen of Augustus, came to play a prominent role in the public religion of Gaul, most dramatically at the Sanctuary of the Three Gauls at Lugdunum.
+The imperial cult, centered primarily on the numen of Augustus, came to play a prominent role in the public religion of Gaul, most dramatically at the Sanctuary of the Three Gauls at Lugdunum.

+The Celtic deity Sulis, a water deity, was merged with Minerva, a wisdom deity.
+Their merger was so comprehensive that the terms Minerva and Sulis were interchangeable in Gallo-Roman religion.
+Minerva was never viewed as a water deity, however her wisdom connotations lent her some worship as a goddess of medicine.
+This attribute mixed with the water associations of Sulis to grant Minerva a role presiding over the Aquae Sulis, a hot spring believed to have healing attributes.
+Many votive dedications to Sulis Minerva have been found located near springs throughout Gaul.
+One such offering found near Auxerre depicts Minerva next to a Gallic goddess, possibly Ritona.
+Other healing deities worshipped by the Gauls, Glanis and the Glanicae, were merged with the Roman goddess Valetudo.
+Cobannus may have come to be worshipped with Romanized practices as well.
+His temples were possibly associated with local theatres and ceremonial games.
+Such theatres contained sacred images and busts used in ritual sacrifices.
+Furthermore, some Gallo-Roman sanctuaries may have contained Roman baths or spas used in healing rituals.
+One example of these sacred baths is the sanctuary of Mars Lenus in Trier.
+Although Mars was a war god in the Roman pantheon, he acquired connotations as a medical deity in Gallo-Roman religion.